 John Jay was born on December 12, 1745.
 He was the eighth child and sixth son of a family of wealthy New York City merchants.
 Jay spent his childhood in Rye, New York, near New York City.
 He received his early education from private tutors.
 Jay graduated from King’s College, now Columbia University, in 1864 and studied for the law profession.
 He was admitted to the New York bar in 1768 and opened his own practice in 1771.

 Jay was a delegate to the First Continental Congress in 1774 where he worked for conciliatory solutions to differences between Great Britain and the American colonies.
 As events became more contentious, Jay’s positions began to shift more towards independence.
-Although he was at first a reluctant revolutionary, Jay became an ardent supporter of the American cause once the Revolution began.
-As a member of the Second Continental Congress, Jay served as president from 1778 to 1779.
+Although he was at first a reluctant revolutionary, Jay became an ardent supporter of the American cause once the American Revolutionary War began.

 Jay resigned his post as president of the Continental Congress in 1789 to begin a diplomatic career as Minister to Spain.
 His task for this assignment was to obtain financial aid from the Spanish government for the war effort.
-Although he never convinced the Spanish to official recognize the United States, he did persuade them to lend the U.S. $170,000.
+Although he never convinced the Spanish to officially recognize the United States, he did persuade them to lend the United States $170,000.

 As the Revolutionary War wound down, Congress selected Jay, along with Benjamin Franklin, John Adams, and Henry Laurens, to negotiate peace with Great Britain.
 They successfully concluded the Treaty of Paris (1783), which established the independence of the American colonies from Great Britain.

-Following ratification, President Washington appointed Jay as the first Chief Justice of the Supreme Court of the United States.
-During his time on the bench, the Jay court supported a strong federal government and established the position that states were subject to judicial review.
+Following ratification, President George Washington appointed Jay as the first Chief Justice of the Supreme Court of the United States.
+During his time on the bench, the Jay Court supported a strong federal government and established the position that states were subject to judicial review.